+a) Staffing

-- a) Staffing - Staffing of laboratories in Victorian Schools be set at a minimum service factor1 of 0.6 with an additional 0.1 service factor loading for each of the following difficult circumstances; - Where laboratories are not on the ground floor or are on multiple levels and no lift is provided. - (2) Where the number of laboratories provided is inadequate for the school population resulting in occupancy rates regularly in excess of 85% or where construction or other works impinge on the working environment of the Science Department in the school - (3) Where science facilities are spread over more than one site or where labs are widely separated.
+Staffing of laboratories in Victorian Schools be set at a minimum service factor1 of 0.6 with an additional 0.1 service factor loading for each of the following difficult circumstances;

+- i) Where laboratories are not on the ground floor or are on multiple levels and no lift is provided. - ii) Where the number of laboratories provided is inadequate for the school population resulting in occupancy rates regularly in excess of 85% or where construction or other works impinge on the working environment of the Science Department in the school. - iii) Where science facilities are spread over more than one site or where labs are widely separated. - iv) Where there is no separate chemical store or where the chemical store is located away from the laboratories. - v) Where preparation laboratories do not include adequate facilities such as fume cupboards (not shared with teaching laboratories) or adequate storage. - vi) Where a school has identified itself as having particular difficult circumstances such as a high non-English speaking population, or other problems that may be the basis of additional grant funding.

-1 A definition and explanation of Service Factor can be found in Appendix D
+$^{^{\}rm 1}$ A definition and explanation of Service Factor can be found in Appendix D b) Career Structure c) Qualifications